Probe AI Integration

 Multi-Model Support

-- GPT Models: Offer strong general-purpose capabilities
+- OpenAI GPT: Offers strong general-purpose capabilities

 Token Tracking